About sickle cell anemia

 Sickle cell anemia is an inherited form of anemia.

 Normal red blood cells are smooth and flexible.
 Shaped like the letter O they easily move through your child’s blood vessels.
 Sickle cells become rigid and sticky and are shaped liked the letter C. These oddly shaped cells tend to cluster together and get stuck in the small blood vessels slowing or blocking blood flow and oxygen.

 What to look for

 Episodes of pain

 Painful swelling in hands and feet

 Your child’s doctor will do a full physical exam and take a detailed medical history.
 They will also request a blood test to determine the type of hemoglobin your child has, if they have sickle cell anemia or if they are a carrier of the disease.

 Sickle cell anemia treatment

-At UW Health, we offer the most advanced treatment options.
+UW Health Kids specialists offer the most advanced treatment options.

 Medications including pain-relievers and antibiotics are used to reduce pain and prevent complications